Gearing up for GDPR certification: Only a few good options

 At present, three other organizations offer GDPR training and certification, none of whose GDPR offerings have definitively been accredited to meet the ISO/IEC 17024 standard.
 You can judge these offerings for yourself by visiting their sponsors’ websites and reading several articles published here:

-There are several reasons to get certified, not the least of which is to acknowledge (at least to yourself) that you really have mastered a given knowledge domain.
+There are several reasons to get certified, not the least of which is to acknowledge (at least to yourself) that you really have become proficient in a given knowledge domain.
 Many people are motivated to get a certification in pursuit of a better job, which might mean a raise or promotion.
 As such, it makes sense to evaluate whether the GDPR certifications make a difference to hiring organizations.

 The only credentials that register on a job board analysis wherein more than 100 jobs listings call for a privacy credential are those from the IAPP.
 Of the others, only the EU GDPR DPO had a non-zero value (36, to be specific).
 To compile these numbers, I scraped screens from these job posting sites on a given day: SimplyHired, Indeed, LinkedIn, and LinkUp.